kirstydevlin1/recode-course/Week11/weather_app/README.md

-# Weeks 9 and 10 - Intro to React
+# - Intro to React & Weather App

 Over the next couple of weeks we are going to be covering React, a popular front-end framework for building user interfaces.